 Are you looking to broaden your knowledge of filmmaking?
 More specifically lighting?
 Well, you’ve come to the right place!
 Consider this article as your guide to hard light vs soft light.
 It’s an interesting topic to immerse yourself in, and we would argue that you need a firm grasp of this concept if you want your films and videos to translate successfully.

 So, sit back (maybe take some notes!) as we tell you everything that you need to know.
-Including how to make soft light and hard light and the difference between hard light and soft light.
+Including how to make soft light vs hard light and the difference between hard vs soft light.

 What Is Soft Light?